 I actually made two puddings this day, the first being Plum & Peach Crumble and then the Apple & Cinnamon Cake.
 I opted to make both for selfish reasons really, I love crumble but the thought of not being able to enjoy mine with cream or custard made me pout.
 So I though a nice slice of cake would do me as well, and besides you can’t beat the combination of Apple & Cinnamon, talk about a match made in heaven!

-This was also going to be my first cake using Organ’s Egg Replacer, it was a risk doing this for the first time when I was expecting guests but that’s the way I rock and roll, living life on the edge!
+This was also going to be my first cake using an egg substitute, it was a risk doing this for the first time when I was expecting guests but that’s the way I rock and roll, living life on the edge!

 My recipe was actually inspired by an old book my mum gave me, in fact, it may even have belong to my Nanny.
 It’s now just a blue print to give me an idea of quantities, the main ingredients have changed beyond recognition.
 Poor Nanny would have wondered what on earth all these substitutions were in aid of!